-These courses are conventional, face-to-face courses in a classroom setting on the main campus and the Washington, D.C. campus.
+These courses are conventional, face-to-face courses in a classroom setting on the main campus.
 Each course meets weekly for 15 weeks in the fall or spring semester.

 E-learning courses

 E-learning courses are accomplished via the Internet through POPULI.
 Most courses are 15 weeks in length, with some being 8 weeks.